pantheon-systems/documentation/source/content/guides/decoupled/overview/04-site.md

 <Alert title="Note" type="info">

-Pull requests from a Multidev branch that are made against the upstream, will trigger double builds.
+Pull requests from a Multidev branch that are made against the upstream will trigger double builds.

 </Alert>

 ### Types of Environments